sourc3array/genAudio_808TK_SFZ/README.md

   - **CYMBALS**: Crash and Crash (Alt)
   - **PERCUSSION**: Clave and Maracas (FX)

-All pads feature a Master Volume (V) control.
-All cymbals implement muting for enhanced realism and playability.
+Each drum pad contains multiple velocity layers to provide clean, saturated and driven variations for each sound.
+The velocity ranges follow a non-linear progression, pushing the drive articulations into the upper velocity range.
+This gives the drum kit a *sweet spot* at higher volumes that plays like the power band of an internal combustion engine.
+Several pads feature additional sample layers and sound design nuances, giving the **808TK** its unique sonic texture.
+All pads feature an independent Volume control, with an additional Tight control for the hi-hats.
+Muting has been implemented for each cymbal for enhanced realism and playability.

 ## Controls